 - set up alerts to be notified of new opportunities via email.

-Agencies have to publish details of contracts valued $250,000 and above on Tenders WA.
+Agencies must publish details of tenders valued $250,000 and above on Tenders WA.

 For opportunities under $250,000 agencies invite suppliers to quote, or directly engage a supplier.
 It is important to effectively market your business so that you're on the buyers' radars and can be considered for these lower value opportunities.